PepsiCo Inc. (PEP) Review – Making Smarter Decisions

 PepsiCo Inc. (PEP): Who are the competitors?

-The company’s main competitors (and peers) include Mondelez International Inc. (MDLZ) that is trading 13.76% up over the past 12 months and The Kraft Heinz Company (KHC) that is 56.85% higher over the same period.
-Unilever PLC (UL) is 10.59% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -22.68% from the last report on Mar 14, 2021 to stand at a total of 11.52 million short shares sold with a short interest ratio of 1.81.
+The company’s main competitors (and peers) include Mondelez International Inc. (MDLZ) that is trading 12.82% up over the past 12 months.
+Unilever PLC (UL) is 10.05% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -20.54% from the last report on Mar 30, 2021 to stand at a total of 12.09 million short shares sold with a short interest ratio of 1.72.